Dashticz/dashticz/docs/dashticzconfiguration.rst

 From v4.11000 Domoticz supports a so called websocket connection next to the standard http(s) connection.

-.. note:: Currently the Domoticz stable version is 4.10717 which doesn't support the websocket connection.
-That means you have to update to the Domoticz develop branch.

-.. warning:: The Domoticz develop branch may give issues, especially on Raspberry PI.
-Make a backup of Domoticz first!
-If you switch to the develop branch, the Domoticz database will be upgraded as well, and cannot be downgraded.

 The advantages of a websocket connection:

 * instant updates in Dashticz in case of a changing Domoticz device